Peripheral Artery Disease (PAD)

 - Have abnormal lower-extremity pulse examination

-- Known athersclerotic coronary, carotid or renal artery disease
+- Known coronary artery disease, carotid disease or renal artery disease

-The highly skilled surgeons within Jefferson's Division of Vascular and Endovascular Surgery as well as the Jefferson Vascular Center can perform a minimally invasive procedure known as endovascular revascularization to treat this disease.
+The highly skilled surgeons at the Jefferson Vascular Center can perform minimally invasive procedures known as endovascular revascularization to treat this disease.

-A decade ago, lower extremity PAD was mainly treated only by long, open bypass surgery to restore blood flow.
-More recently, thanks to the introduction and improvement of specialized catheters, angioplasty balloons, stents and scraping blades for removing plaque from arteries, lower extremity PAD can be relieved through endovascular revascularization, and our endovascular surgeons have performed many of these procedures.
+A decade ago, lower extremity PAD was mainly treated by long, open bypass surgery to restore blood flow.
+More recently, thanks to the introduction and improvement of surgical devices such as specialized catheters, angioplasty balloons, and stents, lower extremity PAD symtpoms can be relieved through a procedure called endovascular revascularization via a small incision in the groin.

 If left untreated, lower extremity PAD may lead to amputation.
 In addition, patients who have PAD are at higher risk of heart attack and stroke.
 If you are experience any of the following symptoms of PAD, you should see your doctor as soon as possible:

 - pain or cramps in your legs while walking,

 - a burning sensation in your foot while resting, or

 - poorly healing wounds and/or gangrene on your feet